k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

 \- C: Parse data from any type of data source and store it in the Cassandra database.

-\- D: Write Java functions to transform data or trigger synchronization processes with external sources.
+\- D: Java functions to transform data or trigger synchronization processes with external sources.

 \- E: All the above and more.